Volkswagen 1-litre car

 The Volkswagen XL1 (VW 1-litre) is a two-person limited production diesel-powered plug-in hybrid produced by Volkswagen.

-The XL1 car was designed to be able to travel 100 km on 1 litre of diesel (1 l/100 km), with a fully charged battery, while being both roadworthy and practical.
-Without using electric, the XL can travel 100 km on 2 litres of diesel.
-To achieve such economy, it was produced with lightweight materials, a streamlined body and an engine and transmission designed and tuned for economy.
+Capable of travelling 100 km on 1 litre of diesel (1 l/100 km), with a fully charged battery, the XL1 was both roadworthy and practical.
+Without using electricity, the XL can travel 100 km on 2 litres of diesel.
+To achieve its economy, the XL1 used lightweight materials, a streamlined body and an engine and transmission designed and tuned for economy.
 The concept car was modified first in 2009 as the L1 and again in 2011 as the XL1.